jmrod4/miniparse/README.md

     $ gem install miniparse

-then to use it add to the top of your ruby source file
+then to use you can require it adding the following to the top of your ruby source file

-    require 'minparse'
+    require 'miniparse'

 ## Contributing